-In any solution, we first move a step down or right.
+In any solution, we first move one step down or right.
 There are always two paths that are symmetric about the diagonal of the grid after the first step.
 For example, the following paths are symmetric:

-Hence, we can decide that we always first move down, and finally multiply the number of the solutions by two.
+Hence, we can decide that we always first move one step down, and finally multiply the number of the solutions by two.